 Using the temperature-velocity relation described by equations (A1)-(A13) and illustrated in Figure 3, the areas of allowed temperatures can be converted to areas of allowed shear velocities at the top of the mantle.
-The results for two points are shown in Figure 5.
-As with temperatures, heat-flow data produce much stricter bounds on the shear velocities in cratonic areas than in active tectonic areas
+The results for two locations are shown in Figure 5.
+As with temperatures, heat-flow data produce stricter bounds on the shear velocities in cratonic areas than in active tectonic areas.
+The uncertainties in seismic velocity in the tectonically active region would be reduced by applying an upper bound on allowed temperatures, as discussed in the previous section.
+However, the higher mantle temperatures in the tectonically active region mean that the anelastic correction is larger.
+In the tectonically active region, uncertainties in the anelastic correction dominate the uncertainties in the seismic velocities inferred from temperatures that result from the heat flow inversion.